Cahn-C/PrimeCustomerAndRegionInsights/README.md

 Questions for orders processed in a specific region:<br>

-Q1: Which year had the highest average call per minute for all regoins?
+Q1: Which year had the highest average call per minute for all regoins?<br><br>
-Q2: Which year did South Atlantic meet or exceed their average days to process an order?
+Q2: Which year did South Atlantic meet or exceed their average days to process an order?<br><br>
 Q3: